 The Ultralight / Emergency Esbit stove

-What the mayor upside is to Esbit stoves is that you can toss an Esbit Pocket stove into a day hike backpack, a bug out kit or your regular multi day hiking backpack.
+The major upside to Esbit stoves is that you can toss an Esbit Pocket stove into a day hike backpack, a bug out kit, or your regular multi-day hiking backpack.
 Since they are so affordable and the Fuel lasts forever when properly stored they make an excellent option for those kinds of use.

 Ways to modify an Esbit stove for multi fuel use